Attract, Retain, and Advance A Diverse Community of Students

 Create spaces specifically designed for underrepresented graduate and professional students to gather.

-Ongoing: The Counseling Center hosts “The Gathering”, a holding space for graduate and professional students of color to meet, share their experiences, and receive support regarding challenges within their graduate/professional programs.
-The Graduate School has also started some programming for underrepresented students.
+- The Counseling Center hosts “The Gathering”, which is a support group for graduate and professional students of color to meet, share their experiences, and receive support regarding challenges within their graduate/professional programs.
+Additionally, we gather to share a community meal given the cultural value of "breaking bread" to build community.